blakesmith/blakesmith.github.com/_posts/2010-01-27-verbose-erlang-eunit-example.markdown

 published: true
 ---

 I'm a big believer in tests that are easy to read and understand quickly.
 Tests should be simple and straightforward.
 When I started writing unit tests in Erlang, I found that the EUnit documentation only briefly mentioned titles.
 I was a bit confused about how all these testing styles fit together and wanted to publish what I eventually figured out for people trying to figure out EUnit for the first time.
-In this example, I also seperated the test modules from the implementation modules.
+In this example I also seperated the test modules from the implementation modules.

 ./tests/input_parser_tests.erl
 {% highlight erlang %}